Community Health and Wellbeing Champion

 Basic IT skills - internet & email, Language Skills, Customer Service

 No experience is needed.
 We provide full training and support.
-We are looking for people who: • Currently live in Tower Hamlets and are 18 or older. • Are interested in improving health and wellbeing in the community. • Have good communication skills and can speak and read English (speaking other community languages like Bengali/Sylheti or Somali is a plus, but is not required). • Enjoy talking to people face-to-face and working in a team. • Have some local community connections, eg with neighbours, clubs or parent groups. • Can volunteer, on average, for 8-10 hours per month for at least a year. • Can travel around Tower Hamlets for events and enjoy getting out and about (travel costs can be reimbursed).
+We are looking for people who: • Currently live in Tower Hamlets and are 18 or older. • Are interested in improving health and wellbeing in the community. • Have good communication skills and can speak and read English (speaking other community languages like Bengali/Sylheti or Somali is a plus, but this is not required). • Enjoy talking to people face-to-face and working in a team. • Have some local community connections, eg with neighbours, clubs or parent groups. • Can volunteer, on average, for 8-10 hours per month for at least one year. • Can travel around Tower Hamlets for events and enjoy getting out and about (travel costs can be reimbursed).
 This is a face-to-face role. • Represent the diversity of Tower Hamlets’ population and groups who find it hard to access services.

 You’ll complete two and a half days of compulsory training so that you feel confident and ready to volunteer.
-This includes: • Royal Society of Public Health (RSPH) accredited Level 2 Understanding Health Improvement training (2 days).
-This is a qualification, you will be given a certificate upon completion.
-This training will take place on Wednesday 19 and Thursday 20 November 2025, 9.30am - 2.30pm, at a venue in Tower Hamlets. • Make Every Contact Count (MECC) training (half a day) which includes looking at the Five Ways to Wellbeing, a set of simple steps that can make a difference to health and wellbeing.
-This training will take place on Monday 3 November 2025, 10am - 1.30pm, at a venue in Tower Hamlets. • There will be more training available and the Public Health Volunteer Co-ordinator will support you.
-You’ll also be part of a friendly team of Health & Wellbeing Champions.
+This includes: • Make Every Contact Count (MECC) training (half a day) which includes looking at the Five Ways to Wellbeing, a set of simple steps that can make a difference to health and wellbeing.
+This training will take place on Thursday 16th April 2026 , 10am-1.30pm, at a venue in Tower Hamlets. • Royal Society of Public Health (RSPH) accredited Level 2 Understanding Health Improvement training (2 days).
+This is a qualification - you will be given a certificate upon completion.
+This training will take place on Wednesday 22nd and Wednesday 29th April 2026, 9.30am-2.30pm, at a venue in Tower Hamlets. • There will be more training available and the Public Health Volunteer Co-ordinator will support you.
+You’ll also be part of a friendly team of Health and Wellbeing Champions.
 You will be helping to improve the health of people living in Tower Hamlets.

 N/A